 - Germany has one of the best health care system in the world but of course you are required to organize your own health insurance for your overseas travel and studies before your arrival.

 My local IELTS testing center is currently closed due to the coronavirus crisis.
 Can I apply for a study place at the university without a valid English language test?

 I took an IELTS test this year in my home country or abroad but my certificate has not been issued to me yet.
 Can the university contact IELTS for this information?

-- The university does not currently offer this service.
+- The university does not offer this service.

 Is the university able to provide me with an English test instead of me having to present an acceptable testing score?

-- The university does not currently offer this service.
+- The university does not offer this service.